SINGROUP/SOAPLite/README.md

 # SOAP LITE

 Smooth Overlap of Atomic Positions (SOAP) is an algorithm used for accurately classifying and machine learning chemical environments[1,2].
+For a detailed documentation, please read soapDoc.pdf in this repository.

 ## Getting Started